 If the paint stain is superficial, you can try scraping it off with a razor blade.
 If everything else fails you should also try the poultice application.

 Rust stains are easy to identify they are colored like copper and tend to present themselves in the form of the metallic items that were on top of your marble countertop until you noticed they were staining it.

 Sadly, these stains are very hard to remove, they may be permanent.
-Your best choice is trying the poultice solution.
+Your best choice is to try the poultice solution.

 Water Spots and Rings

-It’s possible that hard water leaves spots or rings in your marble countertop.
+Hard water may leave spots or rings on your marble countertop.
 Those are usually quite superficial and can be removed if you buff the countertop with dry #0000 steel wool.

 This technique can also erase light scratches but you should be very careful.

 When the stain has sunk in deep enough just applying products to the surface of the marble won’t be enough to suck it out.
 However, using an appropriate poultice and leaving it there for a few days might do the trick.